Warren P. Noble

 Warren Perry Noble (June 14, 1820 – July 9, 1903) was an American educator, lawyer, and politician who served two terms as a U.S. Representative from Ohio from 1861 to 1865.

 Early life and career

 Noble was born in Luzerne County, Pennsylvania near Berwick and eventually moved to Ohio.

 He was educated in common schools and for part of his career he taught school as well.

 In 1840 he was graduated from Wadsworth Academy, Wadsworth, Ohio where he studied law.

 He was admitted to the bar in 1843 and established a legal practice in Tiffin, Ohio.

+State House

 Noble served as member of the State house of representatives from 1846 until 1850, and as prosecuting attorney of Seneca County from 1851 until 1854.

 Congress

 He was elected as a Democrat to both the Thirty-seventh and Thirty-eighth Congresses (March 4, 1861 – March 3, 1865), but was an unsuccessful candidate for reelection to the Thirty-ninth Congress.
 His vote on the Thirteenth Amendment is recorded as nay.